mvolkmann/blog/src/zig.md

 ## Safety Checks

 The Zig compiler detects many code issues and run-time safety checks catch even more.
+These safety checks don't flag every possible mistake, but they come close.
+More safety checks are planned in the future.

 The following is a list of the current checks from the {% aTargetBlank "https://ziglang.org/documentation/0.11.0/#Undefined-Behavior", "Undefined Behavior" %} section of the Zig Language Reference: